Yacine Bammou

-Yacine Bammou (ياسين بامو; born 11 September 1991) is a professional footballer who plays as a striker for Qatari club Al-Shamal and the Morocco national team.
+Yacine Bammou (ياسين بامو; born 11 September 1991) is a professional footballer who plays as a striker for Union Touarga.
+Born in France, he played for the Morocco national team.

 Club career

 Bammou made his Ligue 1 debut on 9 August 2014 against Lens in a 1–0 home win replacing Fernando Aristeguieta after 64 minutes.
 One minute later he scored the winning goal.

 In July 2018, he signed a four-year contract with Caen.

 On 2 July 2021, he returned to Turkey and joined Ümraniyespor.

-International career
+On 25 December 2023, China League One club Guangxi Pingguo Haliao announced the signing of Bammou, taking effect on 1 January 2024.